Table of Contents

 While it’s primarily marketed for its impressive feature set, most owners are faster to commend its aesthetic appeal.
 Still, there are lots of people who are impressed with its overall high quality and value for money.

-There are a few complaints about tuning and intonation, however, even those who put lower scores have mostly good things to say in regards to the Kmise Hawaii.
+There are a few complaints about tuning and intonation, however, even those who put lower scores have mostly good things to say in regard to the Kmise Hawaii.

 - Solid Spruce.